Urobobros/SimpleWhpDemo/readme.md

 Current version: **1.1.1**.
 The bundled firmware (`ivt.fw`) is version **0.1.0**.
 The emulator can also boot the real AMI BIOS `ami_8088_bios_31jan89.bin` when present.
+On launch it plays a short OpenAL tone so you can confirm that sound output works before the guest boots.

 ## Showcase
 With a minimal analog firmware, SimpleWhpDemo is running a hello world program which is also capable to be running in a real DOS system.
 (The screenshot demonstrates the comparison to DOSBox)